jkasimotto/Aerial-Image-Segmentation/fcn/README.md

   project-name: FCN-Benchmark
 ```

+The various speed up techniques such as AMP, channels last memory format and distributed data parallel can be turned on in the config file.
+Simply set
+the associated `enabled` field to `True`.

 ### Outputs
 Model checkpoints and graphs will be saved in the `checkpoint_dir` directory.
 Given a run name of 'fcn', five outputs should be produced which include
 the following: